Skip to content

 And as a reminder, AI is only as good as the data provided to it by the humans.
 For example, I and my colleagues commonly see errors where AI just accepts a taxpayer’s response to whether a project qualifies for R&D – rather than probing and asking how the taxpayer substantiates each element of the four-part test for each project.

-There is no question that the IRS – as it determes which taxpayers to audit – is highly aware of these problems of AI-generated tax returns (especially for complex matters such as R&D and ERC).
+There is no question that the IRS – as it determines which taxpayers to audit – is highly aware of these problems of AI-generated tax returns (especially for complex matters such as R&D and ERC).
 I expect the IRS will be focusing its limited audit resources on AI-generated returns – both the taxpayer and the tax preparer.
 Fish-meet-barrel.
 In discussing all this with one of my colleagues, Darren Guillot, a National Director at alliantgroup and formerly Commissioner of Small Business/Self Employed at the IRS, he said: “I want to be clear, you are accepting considerable risks when relying on AI to do an R&D study.“ Eyes open.

 While there is certainly a role for AI in tax preparation – especially repeatable tasks with predictable outcomes – AI cannot replace the need for informed and knowledgeable tax experts making determinations on behalf of their client.
 Taxpayers need to be aware – and ask questions of their tax preparer – of who is doing the actual work of their tax return and what, if any, role AI is playing.
 Tax advisors need to be similarly aware as to the limits of AI – given that they will be ultimately responsible for their work.
 Tax advisors will not be able to point to AI/software to excuse or wish away problematic results for their clients.
 Unfortunately, AI does not provide the easy answers for tax filing – the work still must be done.